-Once added to Nexthink, users can log in to the Finder or the Portal using their AD accounts.
+Once added to Nexthink, users can log in to the Finder or the Portal using their AD accounts (or Windows authentication, if enabled).
 During Finder login, the AD credentials provided by the user are forwarded to the Portal back-end using an encrypted channel.
 In the case of Portal login, the browser itself sends the AD credentials provided by the user to the Portal back-end.
 The Portal back-end is then responsible for contacting the AD server to authenticate the user.